-- Ensure the school is being accessible and finding ways to hear directly from a diverse range of parents. - Monitor that the school is being active in establishing different channels of communication and that the communications that are sent out via any platform are accessible, timely, exact and informative. - Support the school with promoting parental engagement and monitoring the impact of strategies to improve engagement. - Monitor the quality of school marketing ensuring they are promoting themselves well in the community, championing their students and good practice. - To monitor the effectiveness of school marketing throughout the recruitment and admissions process of new students. - To monitor school communications ensuring they are accurate, succinct and timely. - To provide local expertise as a parent/community member to the school about ways they can improve their communications and marketing reach with parents and the wider community.
+- Ensure the school is being accessible and the school has ways of hearing a diverse range of the parent's voice - Monitor and challenge that the school are being active in establishing different channels of communication and that the communications that are sent out via any platform are accessible, timely, exact and informative. - Support and challenge the school in measuring parental engagement and monitoring the impact of strategies to improve engagement. - To challenge how improved parental engagement is being targeted for particular students with low attendance, behaviour issues and pupil premium families. - Monitor and challenge the quality of school marketing ensuring they are promoting themselves well in the community, championing their students and good practice. - To monitor the effectiveness of school marketing throughout the recruitment and admissions process of new students and measuring the impact of this.
+You may find it useful to meet with the Trust regional marketing & comms team - Challenge the schools on the quality of their parent communication such as response time, frequency, how they are listening to parent communication and using feedback. - Be the voice at RGB meetings who considers parent communication and engagement in initiatives, changes and news